AdiPat/AdiPat/README.md

 # Hi there, I'm Aditya Patange! 👋

 I love writing code to solve problems.
 I've been programming for the past 15 years and know several different technologies and languages, which is reflected in the repositories on this account.
 I love tinkering and exploring new domains.
 I'm always learning new skills in this endless journey of the software world.

+I'm open to working with corporations and groups as a Tech Consultant / Fractional CTO / Full-Stack Development Contractor.
+My expertise ranges from a strong understanding of fundamentals, technical strategy, product development, to hiring & leading Tech teams.

 ## 🚀 Domain Expertise
 - **Artificial Intelligence (AI)**